omartek/I7handbook_byJimAikin/gitbook/appendix_b_updating_older_extensions.md

-# Appendix B: Updating Older Extensions {#appendix-b-updating-older-extensions}
+# Appendix B: Updating Older Extensions

 Extensions are an important and convenient way of extending the functionality of Inform 7.
 Many of them are available.
 Older extensions are archived on the Inform 7 website, and can be downloaded from there — but they won’t necessarily work with 6L38.
 In fact, they probably won’t.
 If you want to try, find your Inform Extensions folder (in Windows it’s in My Documents), add a folder named after the author of the extension, and put the .i7x file in this folder.
 The next time you launch Inform, the extension will appear in the Extensions pane.